 You may inform the International Office (which has to have an existing exchange agreement with NTU) at your home university on your interest in our programme.
 After they nominate you as an Exchange/ Fee-paying student, you may proceed to submit your online application.

 A11.
-How do I get nominated?
+How do I get nominated for GEM Trailblazer Summer programme?

-Non-nominated current undergraduate students from the partner university may apply under the fee-paying scheme by completing a certification form when submitting an online application.
+Non-nominated current undergraduate students from the partner university may apply under the

 A13.
 How do I know if my home university is an Exchange partner?